Google workers walk out in global protest over harassment - Journal du Cameroun

-Thousands of Google employees joined a coordinated worldwide walkout Thursday to protest the US tech giant’s handling of sexual harassment, staging protests from Singapore to London to New York to the company’s California campus.
+Thousands of Google employees joined a coordinated worldwide walkout Thursday to protest the US tech giant’s handling of sexual harassment as the chief vowed “concrete steps are coming” in response to the concern.

+Google employees poured out of buildings at the company’s Silicon Valley “Googleplex,” filling courtyards and patios in solidarity with workers around the world who held similar protests over the company’s handling of sexual misconduct.

+Demonstrators streamed across the Mountain View campus, some waving signs bearing messages such as “Time’s Up Tech” and “Happy to quit for $90 million — no sexual harassment required.”

+The turnout in California was the final stage of a global walkout that began in Asia and spread to Google offices in Europe.

+Some protesters chalked statements such as “Not OK Google” in large letters on pavement as television news helicopters circled overhead.

-The “Google Walkout For Real Change” account that sprang up on Twitter on Wednesday called for employees and contractors to leave their workplaces at 11:10 am local time around the world on Thursday.
+Pictures, videos and comments steadily flooded a freshly-launched “Google Walkout For Real Change” account on Twitter as employees and contractors left their workplaces to rally.

-“All employees and contract workers across the company deserve to be safe.
-Sadly, the executive team has demonstrated through their lack of meaningful action that our safety is not a priority,” said a statement published by organizers on the website TheCut.

-“We’ve waited for leadership to fix these problems, but have come to this conclusion: no one is going to do it for us.
-So we are here, standing together, protecting and supporting each other.”
+“There’s been anger and frustration within the company,” Google chief executive Sundar Pichai was quoted as saying at a New York Times Dealbook conference on Thursday.

+“At Google, we set a very high bar, and we clearly didn’t live up to our expectations.”

-In New York, where Google has a large office in the Chelsea neighborhood, hundreds of employees took to the streets, some carrying signs saying “Time’s Up Tech” — taking a cue from the #MeToo and Time’s Up movements against sexual harassment.
+In New York, where Google has a large office in the Chelsea neighborhood, hundreds of employees took to the streets.

 “I think we are a really powerful collective and we all want to see change,” said Claire Stapleton, one of the New York organizers.
 “I think leadership is listening.”

-The protest took shape after Google said last week that it had fired 48 employees in the past two years — including 13 senior executives — as a result of allegations of sexual misconduct, citing “an increasingly hard line” on inappropriate conduct.
+The protest took shape after Google said last week that it had fired 48 employees in the past two years — including 13 senior executives — as a result of allegations of sexual misconduct.

-That statement came after The New York Times reported that a senior Google employee, Android creator Andy Rubin, received an exit package worth $90 million as he faced allegations of misconduct, and that Google had covered up other sexual harassment claims.
+That statement came after The New York Times reported that a senior Google employee, Android creator Andy Rubin, received an exit package worth $90 million as he faced allegations of misconduct, and that Google had covered up other claims of sexual harassment.

-Rubin has denied the allegations and said he was the victim of a “smear campaign.”
+Rubin has denied the allegations and claimed he was the victim of a “smear campaign.”

 Demma Rodriguez, head of equity engineering and a seven-year Google employee, said the protest was an important part of bringing fairness to the technology colossus.